nitvob/movie-trailer-streaming-app/README.md

 Once both the frontend and backend are running, you should be able to access the trailer site from your web browser on the localhost:8080.

-## Contributions

-Feel free to fork the project, open issues, and submit pull requests.
-All contributions are welcomed!

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ---

 Happy coding! 🚀